 Back-seat passengers can have their own iDrive controller with a rear-seat entertainment system that bundles twin 9.2-inch screens.
 A Bang & Olufsen Surround Sound system has 16 speakers, as well as digital signal processing to render more beautiful music from behind aluminum speaker grilles.

 Even the 760Li has some features reserved for the option list.
 They include massaging rear seats, night vision, adaptive cruise control, and a wide range of wood veneer and interior trim materials.

-Of note is the Driver Assistance Package, with side and top-view camera views; that package also includes the Head-Up Display in all-wheel-drive xDrive models.
-And an Executive Package includes soft-touch doors, a power trunk, and multi-contour seats.
+Of note is the Driver Assistance Package, with side and top-view camera views; that package also includes a head-up display when it's coupled with all-wheel drive.
+An Executive Package adds soft-touch doors, multi-contour seats, and a power trunklid.
 Even as in BMW's much more affordable vehicles, smartphone integration and BMW Apps compatibility (for streaming from services including Pandora) remain optional.